 Since the program’s inception in 1990, Partners in Science has granted over $12Mand worked with over 500 teachers, over 300 scientists, and over 50 research institutions.

 After reading the program guidelines and instructions, the researcher (Mentor) or the high school teacher (Partner) may begin the application process through the Grants Portal.
 The completed application must be submitted by the Mentor’s institution.

 Partners in Science work occurs over the course of two summers.
-After the first summer, partners develop a pictorial poster showing their research to date for presentation at the National Partners in Science conference.
-After the second year of work with their mentors, partners return to the conference to deliver an oral presentation on their progress.
+After the first summer, Partners participate in two conferences—the August Regional Conference and the January National Partners in Science Conference.
+Partners develop a pictorial poster showing their research to date for presentation at the National Partners in Science conference.
+After the second year of work with Mentors, Partners return to the conference to deliver an oral presentation on their progress.

-Teachers who have completed a regular (two-summer) Partners in Science grant are eligible to apply through their high schools for a Supplemental Partners in Science grant.
-Here is a list of recent regular Partners awards and supplemental Partners awards.
+All Partners who have completed a regular (two-summer) Partners in Science grant are eligible to apply through their high schools for a Supplemental Partners in Science grant.
+Here is a list of recent regular Partners awards and Supplemental Partners awards.
 Invitations to submit a Supplemental proposal will be emailed to all eligible Partners in early summer.

 If you are a current or veteran Partners in Science program Partner, you may access the current Partners Directory.
 Partners are listed in the Directory alphabetically by state and last name within their award year.
 To update your email address(es) and/or phone number(s), contact Marybeth Stewart Goon.

 The Trust guides nonprofit organizations through every level of their development through grants and other resources.